K\"ahler differentials of extensions of valuation rings and deeply ramified fields: Preliminaries

 \subsection{Artin-Schreier and Kummer extensions}

-\mbox{ }\sn Every Galois extension of degree $p$ of a field $K$ of characteristic $p>0$ is an \bfind{Artin-Schreier extension}, that is, generated by an \bfind{Artin-Schreier generator} $\vartheta$ which is the root of an \bfind{Artin-Schreier polynomial} $X^p-X-b$ with $b\in K$.
+\mbox{ }\sn We say that a valued field $(K,v)$ has \bfind{equal characteristic} if $\chara K= \chara Kv$, and \bfind{mixed characteristic} if $\chara K=0$ and $\chara Kv>0$.
+Every Galois extension of degree $p$ of a field $K$ of characteristic $p>0$ is an \bfind{Artin-Schreier extension}, that is, generated by an \bfind{Artin-Schreier generator} $\vartheta$ which is the root of an \bfind{Artin-Schreier polynomial} $X^p-X-b$ with $b\in K$.
 For every $c\in K$, also $\vartheta-c$ is an Artin-Schreier generator as its minimal polynomial is $X^p-X-b+c^p-c$.
-Every Galois extension of prime degree $n$ of a field $K$ of characteristic different from $n$ which contains all $n$-th roots of unity is a \bfind{Kummer extension}, that is, generated by a \bfind{Kummer generator} $\eta$ which satisfies $\eta^n\in K$.
+Every Galois extension of prime degree $q$ of a field $K$ of characteristic different from $q$ which contains all $q$-th roots of unity is a \bfind{Kummer extension}, that is, generated by a \bfind{Kummer generator} $\eta$ which satisfies $\eta^q\in K$.
 For these facts, see \cite[Chapter VI, \S6]{[L]}.